vivekpandey1222/Documentation/nagios.md

 **Why Nagios**:
+Nagios is an open-source monitoring tool that monitors networks, servers, and applications.
+Its popularity stems from its flexibility, real-time alerts, and capability to store historical data.
+Nagios provides the freedom to customize and aids in taking proactive measures.

+**Functionality**:
 * Detect all files of network or server issues.
 * It help you to find the root cause of the problem which allow you to get the permanent solution to the peoblem.
 * Reduce downtime.